whexy/blog-1999/posts/m1qemu.md

 tags: Tricks
 ---

 As a student who is fond of system programming, I always want to develop Linux kernel directly on the M1 Macbook without nested VMs.
 This blog is a set-up Coding of the developing environment.
-The target is to run a  Linux kernel in the **QEMU** on **macOS** with **Apple Silicon**.
+The target is to run a  Linux kernel in the QEMU on macOS with Apple Silicon.

 <!-- more -->